Kofax Software Engineer Salary in Waterloo Region | CA$73.5K-CA$97.2K+ | Levels.fyi

 The median Software Engineer compensation in Waterloo Region package at Kofax totals CA$97.2K per year.
-View the base salary, stock, and bonus breakdowns for Kofax's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Kofax's total compensation packages.
 Last updated: 10/1/2025

 Company